New Student Orientation

-All new MBA and MDO students are required to participate in this orientation in-person, at the graduate school.
-We will spend time getting to know each other, building community, learning more about the MBA and MDO programs, and covering many administrative and technology topics.
+All new MBA and MS in Management students are required to participate in this orientation in-person, at the graduate school.
+We will spend time getting to know each other, building community, learning more about Marlboro College, and covering many administrative and technology topics.
 We will also spend some time outdoors, unless the weather is extreme, so please come prepared to be outside for a couple of hours.

-- Weekend Class Schedules for Spring 2014 Trimester - located on the Academic Calendar page of our website
+- Weekend Class Schedules for Fall 2015 Trimester - located on the Academic Calendar page of our website

 - MDO Prerequisites: Excel and Powerpoint.
-Please note that MDO students wishing to take the elective Economic courses must also complete the Quantitative Skills module described below.
+Please note that MDO students wishing to take the elective economics courses must also complete the Quantitative Skills module described below.

 Ideally prerequisites will be done before the start of your first trimester, and MUST be completed before you can access the online learning website for each course that has a prerequisite.
 See details following:

-Before starting the MBA or MDO program, you must know how to:
+Before starting the MBA or MS-M program, you must know how to:

 - Use basic formatting options

 - Create and use simple spreadsheets that employ formulas